-Goal 1: Recruit an w mamtall ı omii

-Baseline 2018 Target 2018 Actual Analysis

-Objective 1.
-Target Actual Successful recruitment of a new or

-Objective 1: Expand the

-executive board to existing member of the executive board to include a volunteer coordinator will meet

-include a 1 this objective's target

-volunteer · 1 · this objective's target

-coordinator by

-January 2018.
-The abiantian is to mean it 100/ man

-Objective 2: The objective is to recruit 10% more

-Increase volunteers throughout 2018.
-Tracking of

-Volunteer 10% active volunteers and new volunteers

-recruitment by throughout the year will be essential to

-10% by evaluating if this objective is being met.

-December 2018

-Indicator 1: This indicator can be evaluated throughout

-Volunteer the planning process of this event through

-recruitment event 1 regular updates on the progress, successful

-hosted by mid- advertising, and the actual event.

-2018

-Indicator 2: The expansion of the Seminole HEART

-Webpage created webpage to include a volunteer

-by February 2018 information section and a sign-up sheet

-1 can be evaluated throughout the process by

-achieving certain benchmarks in progress

-such as design, coding, updating the

-website, and implementation.

-Indicator 3: Holding regular volunteer meetings will

-Schedule and host keep the volunteers actively engaged in the

-quarterly 4 organization.
-4 meetings should be hosted

-volunteer meeting in 2018 with the first one being held by

-by March 2018 March 2018.

-To recruit and maintain a strong volunteer

-staff, Seminole HEART must actively

-Summary: engage in the recruitment and maintenance

-of active volunteers.
-The evaluation of this

-goal can be done through updating this

-S form at end of 2018 to analyze if targets

-were met, regular progress updates

-throughout the year at the board meetings,

-and assigning these tasks to the volunteer

-coordinator to oversee and keep track of.
+Goal 1: Recruit and maintain a strong volunteer staff Baseline 2018 Target 2018 Actual Analysis Objective 1: Expand the executive board to include a volunteer coordinator by January 2018.
+1 Successful recruitment of a new or existing member of the executive board to include a volunteer coordinator will meet this objective's target Objective 2: Increase Volunteer recruitment by 10% by December 2018 10% The objective is to recruit 10% more volunteers throughout 2018.
+Tracking of active volunteers and new volunteers throughout the year will be essential to evaluating if this objective is being met.
+Indicator 1: Volunteer recruitment event hosted by mid- 2018 1 This indicator can be evaluated throughout the planning process of this event through regular updates on the progress, successful advertising, and the actual event.
+Indicator 2: Webpage created by February 2018 1 The expansion of the Seminole HEART webpage to include a volunteer information section and a sign-up sheet can be evaluated throughout the process by achieving certain benchmarks in progress such as design, coding, updating the website, and implementation.
+Indicator 3: Schedule and host quarterly volunteer meeting by March 2018 4 Holding regular volunteer meetings will keep the volunteers actively engaged in the organization.
+4 meetings should be hosted in 2018 with the first one being held by March 2018.
+S To recruit and maintain a strong volunteer staff, Seminole HEART must actively engage in the recruitment and maintenance of active volunteers.
+The evaluation of this goal can be done through updating this form at end of 2018 to analyze if targets were met, regular progress updates throughout the year at the board meetings, and assigning these tasks to the volunteer coordinator to oversee and keep track of.